rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/2-define-the-challenge.md

 ---

-### Task 3: Create a Problem or Opportunity Statement
+### Task 3: Select Your Problem Statement

-As a team, select **one challenge or opportunity** to carry forward.
+As a team, choose **one challenge or opportunity** to carry forward.
 Capture it clearly and simply — this will be your problem statement for the rest of the Frontier Hack Event.

-You can phrase it however feels natural:
-- A short description (*“Manual triage of duplicated content, outdated metadata, and compliance bugs”*)
-- Or a structured statement (*“We struggle with finding the latest versions of files because they are stored across multiple locations, which impacts our ability to collaborate efficiently”*)

-The important thing is that your team agrees on one clear focus area.

-> **Note:** You can also use Copilot Chat to refine and polish your statement.
+> **Tip:** If you’d like, you can use Copilot to refine the wording of your chosen statement for clarity or impact.

 ---